-During the six months ended June 30, 2021, the Company was focused on the drill program on the Isabella gold silver project.
-The Company spent \$883,850 on exploration costs in Chile with \$846,305 on the Isabella gold silver project and \$37,545 on the Avispa copper molybdenum project.
-The Company spent \$2,029 on project investigation costs.
-The total cash expenditures on exploration and evaluation assets in the comparative year was \$58,282.
+During the year ended December 31, 2021, the Company was focused on the drill program on the Isabella gold silver project.
+The Company spent \$1,168,525 on exploration properties in Chile with \$1,018,757 on the Isabella gold silver project and \$149,768 on the Avispa copper molybdenum project.
+The Company spent \$5,386 on project investigation costs.
+The total expenditures on exploration and evaluation assets in the comparative year was \$325,274.
+During the year ended December 31, 2021 the Company recorded \$1,018,964 in impairment of exploration and evaluation assets.

-The Company's operating expenses in the current period were higher compared to the prior comparative year.
+The Company's operating expenses not including stock-based compensation in the current year were approximately the same compared to the prior year.
 Significant changes in the Company's expenses are outlined below.